utkarshpal14/sales-forecasting-project/README.md

 Retail outlet sales data under `dataset/` (Big Mart–style features: item attributes, outlet type, location, MRP, visibility, etc.).
 Training uses `train.csv`; `test.csv` and `sample_submission.csv` are available for evaluation workflows.

-## License
+## 📄 License

-This project is for educational and portfolio use.
-Add a license file if you plan to open-source it formally.
+This project was developed for academic and portfolio purposes.
+Feel free to explore the code for learning and educational use.